AnonymousRand/nix_config/README.md

 uhhh

-shoddy attempts at dendritic pattern with `flake-parts`
+a shoddy attempt at dendritic pattern with `flake-parts`

 more documentation to come :3